New simple $\eta$-torsion families of elements in the stable stems: Introduction

 \subsection{Acknowledgments}

 This work extends the ideas from \cite{BBQ24} which were developed with Prasit Bhattacharya.
 The authors thank their coauthor for many valuable discussions.
 The authors also thank Dan Isaksen for a discussion leading to \cref{Rmk:Adams}.
-This work was supported by NSF grants DMS-2135884, DMS-2239362, and DMS-2414922 (formerly DMS-2203785 and DMS-2314082).
+This work was supported by NSF grants DMS-2135884, DMS-2239362, DMS-2414922, and DMS-2441241.